 The Weimar Years was a period when the Nazi party was routinely involved in street violence.
-Arguably one of the most infamous events during this period was the Beer Hall coup in 1923.
+One of the most infamous events during this period was the Beer Hall Putsch in 1923.
 Unfortunately, it’s not that clear what Hitler’s activity or role in the violence was on this day, only that he was in attendance.
-Four police officers and sixteen Nazis died during the Beer Hall Coup, but again, there is no evidence that Hitler pulled the trigger on any of the fatal shots.
+Four police officers and sixteen Nazis died during the Beer Hall Coup but there is no evidence that Hitler pulled the trigger on any of the fatal shots.

 There is another instance that it is often a subject of speculation during the ‘Night of the Long Knives’ when Ernst Rohm was arrested and killed.
-It is true that Hitler arrested Rohm personally, and upon arrest Rohm was given the option of suicide to which he responded with; “If I am to be killed, let Adolf [Hitler] do it himself.”
-It was however Lippert who killed Rohm in the end.
+It is accpeted that Hitler arrested Rohm personally, and upon his arrest, Rohm was given the option of suicide to which he responded;

-Out of all of the 11,000,000 people killed under Hitler and the Nazi regime, a total of zero can be personally attributed to Adolf Hitler with almost 100% certainty.
+Out of all of the 11,000,000 people killed under Hitler and the Nazi regime, a total of zero Hitler kill can be personally attributed to the man himself.

 Thank you for reading and please click follow on twitter for discussion and updates on new posts: @HistoryWench_

 We’re also on Facebook: http://www.facebook.com/historywench

 (1) Snyder, Timothy: Hitler vs Stalin: Who Killed More?
 The New York Review of Books, 2011.